shaliulab/idoc_docs/docs/how-to-build/IDOC_3D_Assemply_Parts.md

 **Note:** We don’t recommend using PLA or Tough PLA filament.
 Items printed with PLA can lose their properties and may become brittle over time.
 In addition, both filaments may deform at temperatures above 50 °C.

-**Note:**  Printing in PC can be challenging due to the high temperature required to print.
+**Note:**  Printing with PC can be challenging due to the high temperature required to print.